-Here are some examples of when you should register your business name:
+Examples of when you should register your business name

-- John Scott owns a florist business as a sole trader.
-Her legal name is Tessa Scott and she wants her business to be known as John Scott’s Flowers;
+- Tessa Scott owns a florist business as a sole trader.
+Her legal name is Tessa Scott and she wants to promote her business under the name ‘Tessa’s Fresh Flowers’.

-- A proprietary limited company is registered with ASIC under its legal name Aaron Anderson Pty Ltd. The company wants to operate under the name ‘AZ Solutions’, so it must be registered as a business name.
+- A Pty Ltd company is registered with ASIC under the name Aaron Anderson Pty Ltd. However, the company wants to operate under the name ‘AZ Solutions’.
+In this case, they have to register a separate business name.

-Here are examples of when you don’t need to register a business name:
+Examples of when you don’t need to register a business name

 - Carol Sheaves runs a book keeping business and operates as a sole trader.
 Her legal name is Carol Sheaves.
 Because she is happy to operate her business as a sole trader under her legal name, she doesn’t have to register her business name;